 You must provide information for 3 references.

-The Director for Graduate Programs in Sociology, in consultation with The Graduate Admissions Committee and Sociology Department Chair, appoints graduate instructional assistants (GIAs) using the following guidelines.
+The Director for Graduate Programs in Sociology, in consultation with The Graduate Steering Committee and Sociology Department Chair, appoints graduate instructional assistants (GIAs) using the following guidelines.

 1. Similar to scholarships, GIA positions are competitive.
 Just because a student applies does not mean she or he will receive a GIA position.
 We always have more applications than available positions.

-2. The Sociology Graduate Admissions Committee and Graduate Advisor evaluate several items as we consider potential GIAs:
+2. The Sociology Graduate Steering Committee and Graduate Advisor evaluate several items as we consider potential GIAs:

 A. Application to the program (including GPA, statement of purpose as a writing sample, and recommendation letters)